Pentland Hills: List of peaks

 The hills span a number of council regions: from the City of Edinburgh council area and Midlothian in the north, south-west through West Lothian to the Scottish Borders and South Lanarkshire.

 Use

-The hills cover an area was 35 sqmi, and were designated as a regional park in 1986.
+The hills cover an area of 35 sqmi, and were designated as a regional park in 1986.

 The hills are used for a variety of recreational activities including hillwalking, mountain biking, horse riding, golf, and an artificial ski slope at the Midlothian Snowsports Centre.

 Today most of the land is upland pasture, along with a few forestry plantations.
-The Ministry of Defence have a rifle range at Castlelaw.
+The Ministry of Defence has a rifle range at Castlelaw.
 A number of rivers rise in the hills, including the Water of Leith and the North Esk, and there are several reservoirs, including Threipmuir, Harlaw, Glencorse and Loganlea.

 In the southern part of the hills is Little Sparta, the garden of the late artist and poet Ian Hamilton Finlay.

 Settlements in or near the Pentlands include: